florin1000/tech-blog/content/blog/Node-Building-a-scalable-RESTful-APIs-with-Nodejs-and-Express/index.md

 date: "2024-05-28T22:40:32.169Z"
 description: Building Scalable RESTful APIs with Node.js and Express
 category: "Node.js"
-tags: "Node.js, restAPI, scalability"
+tags: ["Node.js", "restAPI", "scalability"]
+heroImage: "./node-js-scalable-rest-api.webp"
 ---
+A REST API is an application programming interface (API) that follows the design principles of the REST architectural style.
+REST is based on a set of architectural constraints that leverage existing network protocols.
+REST is short for representational state transfer, and is a set of rules and guidelines about how you should build a web API.

 #### 1. Intro

 #### 1.1.
 What is REST API

-A REST API is an application programming interface (API) that follows the design principles of the REST architectural style.
-REST is based on a set of architectural constraints that leverage existing network protocols.
-REST is short for representational state transfer, and is a set of rules and guidelines about how you should build a web API.

 REST principles are: